Sownix21/RestDL/README.md

 - The single administrator is configured only on the Linux server with `ADMIN_USER_ID`; users cannot promote themselves in Telegram.
 - Each user supplies their own Telegram API credentials and Pyrogram session.
 Credentials and sessions are encrypted at rest with Fernet.
 - Each user has an isolated client, task set, resume state, history, and forward destination.
 - User downloads go to that user's configured destination (or their private bot chat).
-A separate attributed copy goes to the administrator.
 - Login codes must **never** be pasted into a Telegram chat.
 Telegram officially invalidates login codes sent to another chat.
 Generate a session locally with `scripts/generate_session.py`; the terminal flow supports Telegram-delivered codes and two-step-verification passwords.
 - Treat a Pyrogram session string like a password.
 Disconnecting through the bot erases its encrypted server copy.